Skip to content

 This is used to upgrade old projects to use versioning.

 The fraction of the framerate that the GUI renders at.
 This option is used to sacrifice responsiveness for performance.
-This option does not help in low latency modes.
+This option is not suitable for lower latency modes.

 • Only when F1 is pressed